khoivm/unios-technical-exercise/README.md

 -   [ ] The system must prevent rooms from being double-booked for the same session
 -   [ ] A class is saved/persisted in the system if each of the above requirements is met

-#### Task 2
+#### Task 3

 A seperate system requires an understanding of the lessons a teacher is assigned to.

-Create a GET endpoint that returns all of the classes for a given teacher.
+Add a new GET endpoint to the API that returns all of the classes for a given teacher.
 Please note that this should be a dedicated endpoint (i.e. it should not leverage the built-in search filter capability of the repositories).

 ### Submitting your solution